 Your local guide on a river cruise can be a bit of a gamble; the quality can vary, depending on whom the line hires.
 Because Globus employs guides for its tour business as well as its river cruises, the company is often able to get the best in an area because they can offer them the most consistent employment.

 Both Avalon and AmaWaterways have enrichment activities and port talks that focus on the destinations visited.
 On either cruise, you might spend an afternoon sampling Austrian wine while your vessel sails on the Danube.
-Or you might hear a folk music ensemble one evening while docked.
+Or, you might hear a folk music ensemble one evening while docked.
 Both lines have small dance floors in their lounges, although whether or not they'll be used depends on the passengers.
 Avalon has the addition of karaoke and a movie night once per cruise.

 Both Avalon and AmaWaterways have well-designed cabins, particularly on the upper decks.

 Several of AmaWaterways' ships feature cabins for single travelers.
 Each of these 140-square-foot cabins features a twin bed and space for one, perfect for solo cruisers.
-Two Ama ships -- AmaViola and AmaStella -- as well as new-for-2017 AmaKristina also include several cabins that can accommodate three people (with a king-sized bed along with a chair that converts into a twin bed).
+Six Ama ships -- AmaViola, AmaStella, AmaKristina, AmaLea , AmaMora and AmaMagna -- also include several cabins that can accommodate three people (with a king-sized bed along with a chair that converts into a twin bed).
 These six ships also feature a number of connecting cabins, designed with families in mind.
 AmaMagna also offers quad capacity in select cabins.

-Because they have French balconies instead of outdoor space, the 200-square-foot Panorama cabins on Avalon's Suite Ships feel bigger than most river cruise cabins.
+Because they have French balconies instead of outdoor space, the 200-square-foot Panorama cabins on Avalon's Suite Ships feel bigger and roomier than most river cruise cabins.
 Avalon's bathrooms also seem larger, due to the cabin's configuration at a slight angle (to give cruisers that river view mentioned earlier).
 Overall, stateroom space seems better used on Avalon than Ama.

 While the quality of food is subjective, both AmaWaterways and Avalon make sure that cruise passengers have a wide variety of dishes, both familiar and local to the region, at breakfast, lunch and dinner.
 Both cruise lines serve buffets at breakfast and lunch, as well as a selection of made-to-order items.
 Waiter-served dinners are usually at 7 p.m., and you can sit wherever you want, although tables for two are hard to come by on both ships in a subtle nod to encourage guests to mingle.
 Meals are a four-course affair; five if it's a special captain's dinner.

 Perhaps the biggest difference between the two lines is that on some of its ships, AmaWaterways has a space set aside for an alternative restaurant on the top deck, aft.
 (On Avalon, this space is an enclosed glass lounge.)
 The Chef's Table on Ama has a set multicourse menu with wine pairings that you're allowed to book for free once per cruise.

-Both lines have several Captain's dinners during the cruise that add extra courses and usually free hors d'oeuvres during that night's cocktail hour.
+Both lines have several Captain's Dinners during the cruise that add extra courses and usually free hors d'oeuvres during that night's cocktail hour.
 In addition, Ama is a member of the French gastronomic society, Chaine des Rotisseurs; there's a French dinner with wines from that country served for everyone in the main dining room once per cruise.

 On Avalon, Suite Ships also have a salon for hair services and manicures.
 AmaWaterways boats feature small (one-room) spas, where moderately priced massages are offered, and a small salon.

 On the top deck on some of its ships, AmaWaterways has heated swimming pools with swim-up bars that are surprisingly large for a river line.
 Pools feature underwater stools so passengers can sit at the bar and watch the scenery go by.
 Some of its older ships lack pools but still manage to offer a jacuzzi tub on the Sun Deck.